jedevc/afnom-missing-semester/_2023/lec6_latex.md

 LaTeX is not a word processor!
 Instead, LaTeX encourages authors not to worry too much about the appearance of their documents but to concentrate on getting the right content.[[1]](https://www.latex-project.org/about/)

+In many ways, LaTeX is similar to HTML where the author only specifies the structure of the document and leaves the styling to CSS.

 ## When to and not to use LaTeX

 LaTeX is the go-to tool if you're